mikavilpas/squanmate/readme.md

   - allows you to find a more comfortable count position by rotating either layer for counting, then undoing that rotation for the algorithm.
 It's really easy to find out interesting things this way.
-For example, did you know that for the kite kite case every sliceable position for either layer gives the same count?
+For example, did you know that for all kite cases every sliceable position for a kite layer gives the same count?
 * **Import a cubeshape algorithm**.
 Say you have a cool alg that you would like to inspect or verify with Squanmate.
 Enter your alg into the *Cubeshape